After-Shock/Cloudbox-wiki/Backup-and-Restore.md

    -  `pushover_app_token` and `pushover_user_key` if you wish to receive Pushover notification alerts during backup tasks.

-   Note: See [[Configuring Settings]] wiki page on further details on all of the settings parameters listed above.
+   Note: See [[Configuring Settings]] wiki page for further details on all of the backup settings listed above.

 2. Run a Manual Backup Once